fall recruitment guide

 V. Apply Directly:

 Many employers prefer to have students forward their resumes directly to them, accompanied by a cover letter and/or other information such as a transcript and writing sample.
-We receive over 500 such listings each year for summer, permanent and part-time positions.
+We receive listings each year for summer, permanent and part-time positions.
 These positions are posted in the Job Postings on Symplicity.